 The failure to include full reasons will result in an exercise of discretion based on the material before the Registrar.
-If subsequently a hearing is requested during which reasons are advanced which could have been included with the application, a costs award in favour of the other party will almost be inevitable.
+If subsequently a formal hearing is requested in an inter partes matter during which reasons are advanced which could have been included with the application, a costs award in favour of the other party will almost be inevitable.